Supporting increased school autonomy within a connected and unified public school system

 Construction continued on:

-- redevelopment at Westminster Primary School
+- redevelopment at Westminster Primary School and Lesmurdie Primary School

 - a sports hall at Ocean Reef Senior High School

-Planning continued for the redevelopment of Roebourne District High School.
+Construction commenced on the redevelopment of Roebourne District High School.

 Projects completed included: